Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Collective behavior in city-scale structural damage

-Different cities may exhibit distinct collective behaviors under similar hazard conditions.
-To examine how the nature of the transition depends on the composition of the building portfolio, we vary structural diversity systematically.
-Specifically, we adjust the dispersion in structural capacities to represent cities with different levels of portfolio heterogeneity (Fig.~\ref{fig:1}b).
-This heterogeneity is parameterized by $\sigma$, which quantifies the \emph{additional} dispersion in structural capacities across the region (see \hyperref[section:methods]{Methods}), with $\sigma=0$ denoting the real-inventory baseline.
-This allows us to trace how the collective response evolves with increasing structural diversity.
+Different cities may exhibit distinct collective behavior under similar hazard conditions.
+To examine how the transition depends on portfolio heterogeneity (structural diversity), we systematically perturb building capacities using a phenomenological control parameter $\sigma$ (Fig.~\ref{fig:2}b; see Methods for implementation details). $\sigma$ represents the \emph{extra} dispersion imposed on the inventory-derived building capacities and is not a city-specific calibrated parameter.
+The resulting perturbed portfolios retain the real inventory’s spatial layout while inflating capacity fluctuations; $\sigma=0$ recovers the unperturbed portfolio.

-At high structural diversity, the bimodality observed at moderate magnitudes ($M_w = 5.6$ in Fig.~\ref{fig:1}d) is suppressed, smoothing the transition from collectively safe to collectively damaged states (Extended Data Fig.~\ref{ext_fig:heatmaps_milpitas_sigma_0}).
-Synchronization vanishes around $\sigma\approx0.5$, where the damage-fraction distribution flattens and collective damage becomes highly volatile.
-Notably, increasing diversity does not drive the system immediately into a fully disordered phase; instead, it remains in a volatile regime with persistently high variability and non-Gaussian statistics.
+At high structural diversity, the bimodality observed at moderate magnitudes ($M_w = 5.6$ in Fig.~\ref{fig:2}d) is suppressed, smoothing the transition from collectively safe to collectively damaged states (Extended Data Fig.~\ref{ext_fig:heatmaps_milpitas_sigma_0}).
+Synchronization vanishes around $\sigma\approx0.5$, where the damage-fraction distribution flattens and the collective damage outcomes become highly volatile.
+Notably, increasing diversity does not drive the system immediately into a fully disordered regime where strong randomness yields an approximately Gaussian aggregate; instead, it remains in a volatile regime with persistently high variability and non-Gaussian statistics.